Ante-237/FLUTTER_GT1/README.md

 2. Enhance Travel Experiences: For travelers, Lingua Pal enhances every aspect of your journey.
 Learn about the local culture, order from menus with ease, and negotiate prices like a seasoned local.
 Make deeper connections and create lasting memories.

 3. Save Time and Reduce Stress: Lingua Pal saves you time and reduces the stress of navigating unfamiliar territories.
 Quickly convert signs, menus, and directions into your preferred language, eliminating confusion and frustration.

+4. Learn Pronunciation: Lingua Pal's voice option helps you learn proper pronunciation, ensuring that you sound more like a native speaker.
+Impress locals with your language skills and build meaningful connections.